jakubboucek/docker-lamp-devstack/README.md

 - `jakubboucek/lamp-devstack-php:8.1` – represents the highest PHP image of `8.1` version, but lower than `8.2.0`,
 - `jakubboucek/lamp-devstack-php:8.1.10` – represents most specific PHP image, directly version `8.1.10`.

-**Legacy PHP** images are tagged by defferent strategy, only last one revision for each minor version, use `-legacy` tag suffix:
+**Legacy PHP** images are tagged using different strategy, only last one revision for each minor version is available, use `-legacy` tag suffix:

 - `jakubboucek/lamp-devstack-php:7.3-legacy`